wittawasw/vagrant-rails-dev/README.md

 Vagrant rails-dev
 ==================

-vagrant box (Virtual Box provider) of typical rails dev environments
+vagrant box (Virtual Box provider) of typical rails dev environments in centOS 7

 ### usage
 clone and use